codeforgirls-sa/api/README.md

         <img width="600" alt="Home.js" src="https://user-images.githubusercontent.com/42312407/74997337-e72b6680-5466-11ea-91a5-934c9957cc7f.png">

 3. Add another AJAX method that will call Tone Analyzer REST API you just created.
-The logic is taking the user input, then calling Tone Analyzer REST API and get the user mood.
-After that we will choose the right movies genres based on the user mood, then we will call TheMovieDB REST API to give the user a list of recommended movies-

     1. Create empty AJAX method:
         ```
             // request Tone Analyzer